Trusted By 1 Million Monthly Users

 To renew your Washington medical marijuana card, register with Leafwell on any device and consult with a licensed healthcare provider in minutes.

-Once approved, your provider will complete your medical marijuana authorization form, and you’ll receive the form in the mail in 7-10 business days.
+Once approved, your provider will complete your medical marijuana authorization form.

 Medical marijuana patients in Washington save more with Leafwell.
 Get your money back if not approved.

-How to qualify for a mmj card in Washington
+Qualifying conditions for a medical card in Washington state

 • Cancer